The Crucial Role of Casualty Clearing Stations in World War One

 Max and colleagues from St Mary’s Institute of Historical Research are sent to a French Clearing Station during the Battle of the Somme in “Just One Damned Thing After Another” - Book 1 in The Chronicles of St Mary’s series by Jodi Taylor.

+Max and St Mary’s Institute of Historical Research colleagues are sent to a Casualty Clearing Station during the Battle of the Somme.
 This history briefing explores the background of Casualty Clearing Stations in WW1

 The wounded were first treated at Regimental Aid Posts, the most serious then being passed on to Casualty Clearing Stations to receive emergency treatment before being transferred to a military hospital further back from the lines.

-As the war escalated and casualties mounted, the need for medical facilities close to the frontlines became increasingly apparent – hence the implementation of the stations – strategically located near combat zones to provide rapid medical treatment to wounded soldiers.
+As the war escalated and casualties mounted, the need for medical facilities close to the frontlines became increasingly apparent.
+Hence the implementation of the stations strategically located near combat zones to provide rapid medical treatment to wounded soldiers.
 These stations were often set up in tents or repurposed buildings and staffed by dedicated medical personnel.

 Why not read about how Max and her colleagues from St Mary’s get on when they jump to a French field hospital and find themselves in deadly danger?